An open letter to Taylor Swift’s Reputation

 I swear I don’t love the drama.
 It loves me.

 Okay.
 Yes.
-What a damn good track.
-My favorite part is Ed and Taylor’s lyrics mirroring one another.
+Future’s verse is awesome.
+What a damn good track, but my favorite part is Ed and Taylor’s lyrics mirroring one another.
 I love the “It’s easier to ignore it.”
 I love the “Drama loves me.”
 I love them.
 It’s just a jam.
 It makes me happy.
 Thank you, Taylor Swift, for getting Ed Sheeran back on that kind of cadence.

 I Did Something Bad